 Personal and Emotional Problems

-The College is concerned with individual students’ well being and we realise that students may experience a great deal of stress.
-This may be due to the demands of an unfamiliar situation, stress relating to study, or it may stem from personal reasons unconnected to a student’s academic life.
+The College is concerned with individual students' well being and we realise that students may feel a great deal of stress.
+This may be due to the demands of an unfamiliar situation, stress of work or it may stem from personal reasons unconnected to a student's academic life.
 Often talking over a problem with someone can make things seem better.
-In College there are a number of people available who you can approach – your Tutor, the Tutor for Graduate Affairs, the Dean or another senior member of College.
-The Graduate Parlour also has a welfare officer who might be able to give advice.
+In College there are a number of people available who you can approach - your Tutor, the Tutor for Graduate Affairs, the College Nurse, the Dean or another senior member of College.
+The College Nurse is available all day during term-time, drop in hours 10.30 to 12.30 and other times by appointment

 If you feel that the problem requires professional counselling then you should consult your doctor or the University Counselling Service.
 Any consultations with the service are confidential, although it might be beneficial to you to inform your Tutor in case there is an impact on your work.
 The service is free of charge and is normally for a set number of consultations in the first instance.
 It is situated at 2-3 Bene't Place, Lensfield Road, Cambridge CB2 1EL (telephone: (3)32865).
 Appointments can be made by telephoning the Reception (dial 9 if you are not using an internal telephone, and then 332865) or by email.
 Leaflets about UCS's services and ways of dealing with stress are available in the photocopying room in the College Library.